Email reminders encourage end-of-life talks

 The study included 100 people with advanced lung cancer.
 A year after the email alerts began, just over one-third of the patients had end-of-life wishes documented in their electronic health records.

-In comparison, during the pre-alert period less than 15 percent of people diagnosed with incurable lung cancer had had their wishes written down before they were hospitalized, according to findings published in the Journal of Clinical Oncology.
+In comparison, during the pre-alert period, fewer than 15 percent of people diagnosed with incurable lung cancer had had their wishes written down before they were hospitalized, the researchers said.

 During both time periods, most patients who had end-of-life wishes recorded were listed as do not resuscitate (DNR) or do not intubate (DNI), meaning they didn't want doctors to take aggressive measures to keep them alive at the end.